biancaradulescu28/DevOps-React-Flask-PostgreSQL/README.md

         return f'Not Ready: {str(e)}', 500
 ```
 * The frontend probe checks if the frontend container is accepting TCP connections on port 80 allowing the probe to fail up to 30 times.
-* For the database I created a readiness probe which checks if the PostgrSQL instance is ready to accept connections.
+* For the database I created a readiness probe which checks if the PostgreSQL instance is ready to accept connections.
 I used an exec probe with the ```pg_isready``` command to check the connection status of a PostgreSQL server.

 ### Startup
 The backend startup probe is used to check if the application has started correctly by listening for TCP connections on port 5000.
-The probe is allwoed to fail 30 times before is considered failed.
+The probe is alloewd to fail 30 times before is considered failed.

 **Scenario**